kej715/DtCyber/NOS2.8.7/README.md

 - __KFTC__ : FORTRAN 77 compiler
 - __LDR__ : linking loader
 - __LIB__ : library manager
+- __LISPF4__ : interpreter of the InterLisp dialect of the LISP programming language
 - __CHARGES__ : utility run automatically by COS at the end of each job to report resource consumption information
 - __COPYD__ : copies blocked datasets
 - __COPYF__ : copies files of blocked datasets